 The work that has gone into turning Macbiehill into the thriving, productive organic farm that it is today has happened slowly, through hours of thoughtful planning and days of manual labour.
 These changes come about gradually, each plan coming to fruition to make a considered impact not only on this small patch of land but also very much remembering its place in the biosphere as a whole.
 For those who chip away at this never-ending task, the dramatic transformation and achievements are best appreciated through that classic reveal, the before-and-after photo.
 Here, on the left, are some photographs of the farm in 2011, when the first strips had been ploughed, the polytunnel and shed erected and a pond created.
 On the right are photographs taken from similar vantage points on 1 May 2017.
 Since then, of course, everything has grown quite a bit taller.

 Any farm worthy of the name needs a good barn.
 At Macbiehill, Andrew & Veronica started from scratch, designing a steel-framed building clad in Scottish larch with an unusual feature – a dog leg at the South end, housing a wood shed whose roof is at the perfect angle to accommodate a 3.84 kW solar photo-voltaic array which generates about 2,800 kW hours per year.
 (Together with a 5 kW Evance wind turbine, Macbiehill Farmhouse generates about 75% of its electricity usage in a typical year.)
 The barn is set up for a variety of purposes, with a kitchen, equipment store, meeting space (seasonally used for plucking and hanging the geese), shower and composting toilet.
 Its three-phase electricity supply proved useful when the flour mill was established in 2017.
 It even has a 6.6 kW charging point for electric cars (like the one Andrew has run since 2016).
-The barn also houses the threshing machine that Veronica crowdfunded in 2015 which is a rescue for community groups and other small scale growers of diverse cereals.
+The barn also housed the threshing machine that Veronica crowdfunded in 2015 which, while it is moving to Fife like Andrew, remains a resource for community groups and other small scale growers of diverse cereals.